 Implementing apartment SEO strategies will help property managers and apartment marketers advertise their listings online.
 It also enables potential tenants to discover your services quickly on Google.

-To build a successful strategy, you’ll need to understand how SEO works and avoid these eight common SEO mistakes:
+To build a successful strategy, you’ll need to understand how SEO works and avoid these nine common SEO mistakes:

 - Slow loading site.